 Actions our charity takes to meet standards: Evidence of our actions: Annual budget setting process - three-year budget - to identify income and expenditure requirements.
 Finance Sub-committee meetings in April to review budget - HEAnet Board approval at May board meetings - meeting minutes record decisions.
 Annual budget meeting with the Department of Education & Skills to discuss funding requirements.
-Budget meeting with Department held on 20 th May.
+Budget meeting with Department held in May.
 (In previous years prior to new arrangement, annual budget meetings held with the HEA).
-Quarterly meetings with the Department and HEA to discuss progress and quarterly financial reports.
-Minutes from DES quarterly meetings: 2019 - 28.01.19; 26.06.19; 12.09.19 2020 - 29.05.20; 23.06.20
+Quarterly meetings with the Department of Education to discuss progress and quarterly financial reports.
+Minutes from DES quarterly meetings: 25 th March 2021 17 th June 2021 5 th November 2021